kuoss/ingress-annotator/README.md

 Alternatively, using a list format:

+> [!NOTE]
-  `listAnnotations` allows defining annotations in a structured list format, making it easier to manage multiple values and add descriptive comments.
+> `listAnnotations` allows defining annotations in a structured list format, making it easier to manage multiple values and add descriptive comments.

 ```yaml
 - description: allow-specific-ips